This article was updated on Tuesday, December 16, 2025, and updated sections are marked with the ⚠️ icon.

 The installation is replacing the default 1000_lights_close.png file with a modified version that tones down or reduces the exaggerated rays and flares from landing light sources.
 The idea is simple: drop the file in, overwrite the existing one, and you immediately reduce that “halo” or “Star of Bethlehem” type lighting effect many users complain about.
 It does not mess with performance significantly since it’s just a bitmap swap.

-8. Cockpit & Scenery Shadow Fix
+Cockpit and Scenery Shadow Fix

 In X-Plane 12, many users complain about “saw-edged” (jagged) shadows inside the cockpit — low-resolution shadow maps, and coarse shadow detail that degrade immersion and, importantly, make scanning harder.
 The cockpit shadow saw-edge fix is a tweak achieved by editing XP12-installation-folder → Resources → settings.txt to increase shadow map resolution sizes used for cockpit shadows up to 8192.
 Remember to backup the file before making any edits.

-9. Rain Drops & Reflection Fix
+Rain Drops and Reflection Fix

 If you notice distracting vibrating reflections on aircraft surfaces or along the coastline waters in X-Plane 12, you can disable them entirely with a simple Lua script.
 By using